ceph/ceph/doc/rados/operations/placement-groups.rst

 varies from the current value by more than a factor of 3 by default.
 This factor can be be adjusted with::

-  ceph config set mgr mgr/pg_autoscaler/threshold 2.0
+  ceph osd pool set threshold 2.0

 **AUTOSCALE**, is the pool ``pg_autoscale_mode`` and will be either ``on``, ``off``, or ``warn``.